 How Does the Deductible Work?

 Extended car warranties operate under one of two deductible plans: per visit or per repair.
 A per visit warranty means that no matter how many repairs your car needs, you only pay the deductible once per trip to the repair shop.
-Per repair warranties, however, force you to pay for each component you need repaired; for example, if you visit the repair shop and need two components repaired, you need to pay the warranty twice.
+Per repair warranties, however, force you to pay for each component you need to be repaired; for example, if you visit the repair shop and need two components repaired, you need to pay the warranty twice.
 If you are having multiple issues, paying this deductible can get expensive.

 It’s also important to find out how you pay for your repairs; some deductibles require that you pay for the whole repair and wait for reimbursement.
 This could involve paying thousands of dollars up front, and if you don't have enough money to cover the repair initially you can’t use your warranty.
 In addition, it can take a lot of time to get reimbursed-meaning that you don't have access to the money you spent on the repair.